Military history of African Americans: War of 1812

 Just before the battle Commodore Barney on being asked by President James Madison "if his negroes would not run on the approach of the British?" replied: "No Sir…they don't know how to run; they will die by their guns first."
 The Commodore was correct, the men did not run, one such man was young sailor Harry Jones (no. 35), apparently a free black.
 Harry Jones was wounded in the final action at Bladensburg.
 Due to the severity of Jones wounds, he remained a patient at the Naval Hospital Washington DC for nearly two months.

 African-American seaman Harry Jones is enumerated patient no. 35 on this 1814 Register of Patients, Naval Hospital Washington.
 Register states "Harry Jones black boy wound Bladensburg".
 "Boy", in this context, was a reference to rank.
 Boys in the early Navy were simply young sailors in training, aged 12 to 18.

 African Americans also served with the British.
-On April 2, 1814, Vice Admiral Alexander Cochrane issued a proclamation to all persons wishing to emigrate, similar to the aforementioned Dunmore's Proclamation some 40 years previous.
+On April 2, 1814, Vice Admiral Alexander Cochrane issued a proclamation to all Americans wishing to emigrate, similar to the aforementioned Dunmore's Proclamation some 40 years previous.
 Any persons would be received by the British, either at a military outpost or aboard British ships; those seeking sanctuary could enter His Majesty's forces, or go "as free settlers to the British possessions in North America or the West Indies".
 Among those who went to the British, some joined the Corps of Colonial Marines, an auxiliary unit of marine infantry, embodied on May 14, 1814.
 British commanders later stated the new marines fought well at Bladensburg and confirm that two companies took part in the burning of Washington including the White House.
 Following the Treaty of Ghent, the British kept their promise and in 1815 evacuated the Colonial Marines and their families to Halifax Canada and Bermuda.

 Servitude still continued throughout the War of 1812 due to previous legislation in 1802 that allowed African American servants to be given rations paid for by the government and not by their commanding officers.
 As the war continued, Congress allowed more rations/gear to be given to private servants that also came out of the government’s purse as well as finally passing a ban on use of soldiers as servants, which would incentivize the use of African Americans within the military as officers could now only use private servants.